organicmaps/organicmaps/tools/python/maps_generator/README.md

 If you are not from the maps.me team, then you do not need the option --production when generating maps.

-To generate maps for the whole world you need 400 GB of hard disk space and a computer with more than 64 GB.
+To generate maps for the whole planet you need 400 GB of hard disk space and a computer with more than 64 GB.

 If you want to generate a lot of maps, then it may be important for you to order the generation of maps.